Saranoah/Sigil_Neura_Network/The Immune System of an Artificial Intelligence.md

 ### How Experience is Developed (The Minimization You Mentioned)

-Your point about eventually minimizing error is key.
+Our point about eventually minimizing error is key.
 The immune system doesn't stay in a state of perpetual inflammation.
 It **learns from the attack to minimize future damage**.

 In the Kintsugi model, this happens through the **dual-stream process**: